NZKGI Labour and Education Portfolio

-NZKGI is proud to organise the Bay of Plenty Young Fruit Grower Competition alongside the Bay of Plenty Young Fruit Growers Upskilling Committee every year.
-The event recognises the future leaders of the industry and the varied career opportunities within the horticulture industry.
+NZKGI is proud to organise the Bay of Plenty Young Grower Competition alongside the Bay of Plenty Young Grower Upskilling Committee every year.
+The event showcases the future leaders of the industry and the varied career opportunities within the horticulture industry.

-Future Leaders was established in 2014 to develop potential those in the kiwifruit industry that show potential by engaging them through regular learning, networking and social activities.
+Future Leaders was established in 2014 to develop the potential of those in the kiwifruit industry interested in upskilling by engaging them through regular learning, networking and social activities.
 Some of these have included:

 - Special guest speakers like Kiwibank 2019 New Zealander of the Year Mike King of I am Hope talking about mental health to over 200 industry participants.

 - Annual Quiz Night, with teams going head-to-head for the title of who is the best of the best in the industry.